-This course entry applies to students commencing this course in 2017 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Faculty of Medicine, Nursing and Health Sciences.
+This course entry applies to students commencing this course in 2017 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Medicine, Nursing and Health Sciences.

 Unit codes that are not linked to their entry in the Handbook are not available for study in the current year.

 Telephone +603 5514 5826; email email@example.com or visit http://www.med.monash.edu.my/courses/undergraduate/bachelor-psychological-science-business-honours